atanasopulo/ExclusiveCoinInstall/README.md

 And the script does the rest.

-If you have any issue, please contact me at Esclusive Coin's Discord server.
+If you have any issue, please contact me at CoinScripts https://coinscripts.online or at EsclusiveCoin's Discord Server.